ccamel/awesome-ccamel/README.md

 - [StreakyCobra/gws](https://github.com/StreakyCobra/gws) - Colorful KISS helper for git workspaces
 - [VoltAgent/awesome-claude-code-subagents](https://github.com/VoltAgent/awesome-claude-code-subagents) - A collection of 100+ specialized Claude Code subagents covering a wide range of development use cases
 - [a2aproject/A2A](https://github.com/a2aproject/A2A) - Agent2Agent (A2A) is an open protocol enabling communication and interoperability between opaque agentic applications.
+- [aigorahub/herdr-lantern](https://github.com/aigorahub/herdr-lantern) - Lantern, by Elves.
+A Herdr plugin: the herd is in the field; Lantern illuminates who needs you and what they are working toward.
 - [akash-network/cosmos-omnibus](https://github.com/akash-network/cosmos-omnibus) -
 - [apache/openwhisk-deploy-kube](https://github.com/apache/openwhisk-deploy-kube) - The Apache OpenWhisk Kubernetes Deployment repository supports deploying the Apache OpenWhisk system on Kubernetes and OpenShift clusters.
 - [appendjeff/agentic-workflow](https://github.com/appendjeff/agentic-workflow) -